Eagle-Picher Industries, Inc. History

 Many of Eagle-Picher's industrial markets were adversely affected by a serious recession in 1979 that bottomed out in 1982.
 This caused numerous operational reverses at Eagle-Picher and placed the company on shaky ground for its next challenge, a spate of lawsuits related to the use of asbestos in Eagle-Picher's insulation products.

 Thomas Petry, appointed president in March 1981 to ensure an orderly transition as Atterbury approached retirement age, was forced to take action in 1984 when more than 19,000 asbestos injury claims had been filed.
-The wave of litigation meant easy money for lawyers, whose actions led several other manufacturers, including Johns-Manville, into bankruptcy.
+The wave of litigation meant easy money for lawyers for asbestos cases, whose actions led several other manufacturers, including Johns-Manville, into bankruptcy.

 Petry, however, elected to ride out the litigation by funding settlements with money from a special reserve that was replenished with operating income.
 To lessen the effect of the suits, Eagle-Picher concentrated on expansion from its other operations.
 This strategy succeeded in keeping the company out of bankruptcy but still seriously damaged earnings.
 Petry succeeded Atterbury as chairperson in 1989 and was replaced as president by John W. Painter.